-With over 4 million DNA tests, the Ancestry database has reached a tipping point where any tester with American ancestry will get some good cousin matches.
+With over 4 million DNA tests [as of 11 aug 2018 – 10 million], the Ancestry database has reached a tipping point where any tester with American ancestry will get some good cousin matches.
 How do these help prove an ancestral line?
 Well when your DNA matches multiple people descended from the same ancestral line, you can have some confidence in that part of your tree.
 Conversely, if you have no matches on a line, there may be a problem.

 On your DNA home page, the center panel summarizes your match count.
 It shows the number of predicted 4th cousins or closer as well as the number of starred and green leaf ancestors.
 You can add stars to matches for whatever reason you wish.
 Only you and anyone you share your DNA results with can see them.
 Ancestry will indicate each DNA match that also has a tree match with you by using a green leaf.

 Ancestry DNA Home Page Center Panels (words in red are mine)